 In October 1997, disaster struck.
 In the aftermath of an automobile accident on a two-lane highway near Hico, Texas, I fell some eight feet from a bridge, onto my back.
 The injury essentially paralyzed me for a couple of weeks, but I was back at work after a month.
 To my great dismay, I began experiencing severe pain in the upper-back and neck areas, which had not been directly impacted in the fall.
 Much effort, time, and money went towards attempts to eradicate the pain in the succeeding nine years, but I obtained at best partial and/or temporary relief through the dizzying variety of treatments applied.
 In July 2006, at the recommendation of an orthopedic surgeon, I elected to have disc surgery.
 Two years after the surgery, I had essentially recovered, and I have been virtually pain-free since.

 In the wake of the accident, I tried to continue my career of performing full-time in the symphony, but sadly I came to realize it was not to be: the symphony schedule was too grueling for my injured back to manage.
 After the 199899 season, I left full-time employment with the San Antonio Symphony.
-I still play professionally and have managed to keep up my "chops" pretty well.
+But until retiring in 2021, I continued to play professionally, and generally managed to keep up my "chops" pretty well.
 In the fall of 1999 I began offering private math tutoring to high-school students, and early in 2001 I started a private violin-teaching studio.
-I have also done some part-time consulting, editing mathematics exams for a local company that published tests for the United States Academic Decathlon.
+I also did some part-time consulting, editing mathematics exams for a local company that published tests for the United States Academic Decathlon.
 From 2003 to 2005, I belonged to the National Puzzlers' League, which provided an outlet for my lifelong obsession with wordplay.

 Back to my home page.